geometalab/Geocoder-Benchmark/README.md

-# Geocoder-Benchmark
+# Geocoder Benchmark
-Benchmarking some known Geocoder APIs.
+Benchmarking some known Geocoder APIs using Python.